 However beautiful the city of Ljubljana is, I am including a day trip on my list of best things to do in Ljubljana.
 It is definitely worth taking the time to get out of the city for a day.
 And as the country is so small, much of it is accessible from Ljubljana itself.
 There are so many day trips available.

 Options include tours into the surrounding countryside of Slovenia, but also a day tour to Venice or Zagreb if you have more time.

 I opted for a one day tour to go and see Lake Bled, and some of the other beautiful spots near Ljubljana.
 If time is not on your side, a trip out to Lake Bled is definitely where I recommend to start.
-Blog post on my day trip coming soon!
+Blog post on my day trip can be found here: Lake Bled

 Check out the amazing architecture